The Stakeholder Voice in Board Decision Making

-Joint guidance on stakeholder engagement, first promised by ICSA and the Investment Association in the wake of the Government’s 2016 Green Paper on corporate governance reform, was published at the end of last month.
+Joint guidance on stakeholder engagement, first promised by ICSA and the Investment Association in the wake of the Government’s 2016 Green Paper on corporate governance reform, was published in September 2017.
 Its publication follows the recent Government response to its consultation on the Green Paper, in which ICSA and the Investment Association were asked to complete the guidance on “practical ways in which companies can engage with their employees and other stakeholders at board level”.

 The guidance forms part of a package of measures which the Government is considering or planning, with a view to strengthening the employee, customer and wider stakeholder voice in company affairs and the work of company boards.
 The measures also include:

 - the development by the FRC of a new Principle in the UK Corporate Governance Code establishing the “importance of strengthening the voice of employees and other non-shareholder interests at board level as an important component of running a sustainable business”